shou6/markdown-html-viewer/README.md

 ## Installation

-To install, use `npm`
+To install, use `npm` or `yarn`

-    npm i markdown-html-viewer
+    npm install markdown-html-viewer

+    yarn add markdown-html-viewer

 ## Usage